 About Chad Smith

-Chad Smith is an educator who champions well-rounded, supportive, and technologically innovative methods in schools.
+Chad Smith, a principal, is an educator who champions well-rounded, supportive, and technologically innovative methods in schools.
 Chad’s diverse experience in everything from STEM teaching to curriculum development to extracurricular activities provides invaluable expertise to the education community.

 Prior to his successful and fulfilling career in education, Chad Smith earned a Bachelor of Science in Urban and Regional Planning from the University of Utah and a Master’s in Planning from the University of Southern California.